zanetworker/zblog/content/about/index.md

 permalink: /about/
 ---

-My name is Adel Zaalouk, a free-style researcher who cares more about knowledge than titles and I currently work as Product Manager with a technical focus on all things Kubernetes and OpenShift.
+My name is Adel Zaalouk, a free-style researcher who cares more about knowledge than titles and I currently work as Product Manager with a technical focus on all things Kubernetes and OpenShift (with passion for data, AI, and ML).

 Throughout my career I wore different hats, in different countries working with different people from a broad spectrum of nationalities.
 Initially, I started in research with a strong focus on Software-Defined Networking (back in the buzz days), and moved slowly to the industry side, covering / advocating for software-defined concepts across the entire stack.